 As part of the iterations, there are few recurring events.
 Some of them are:

-Prepare and attend product board: The stakeholder meetings happen periodically to have the product management team present what was developed and what is going to be done in the next couple of sprints (ibid.).
+Prepare and attend product board: The stakeholder meetings happen periodically to have the product management team present what was developed and what is going to be done in the next couple of sprints [ibid.].

 Sprint review: Typically a sprint review meeting happens to ensure the project team is in the right direction.
 While the Agile method encourages accountability and taking ownership of specific requirements, team members end up working in silos.